antonia1999/CSE110/index.md

 *and*

-100. I would like to visit:
+1. I would like to visit:
      - Hawaii
+     - Honululu

 *TO-DO:
 - [x] first assignment